-- The rate of gastroenteritis presentations to sentinel GPs remained stable in the past week and the number of presentations to EDs increased but remained in the lower range of values usually reported at this time of year. - Rotavirus notifications to the Department of Health and norovirus detections at PathWest decreased in the past week.
+- The rate of gastroenteritis presentations to sentinel GPs increased in the past week and the number of presentations to EDs increased to the upper range of values usually reported at this time of year. - Rotavirus notifications to the Department of Health decreased and norovirus detections at PathWest remained stable in the past week.